-Finally, read plenty of online reviews to find out how satisfied previous customers were with their purchases.
+Finally, read plenty of online reviews to determine how satisfied previous customers were with their purchases.
 We also have many CBD brand reviews available here at WayofLeaf.
 Learn about our favorite CBD topicals here.

 How Long Does It Take Nerve Endings to Heal After Shingles?

-For up to 50% of shingles patients aged 60+ who aren’t treated, the pain can last for months, years, or even the rest of their lives.
+For up to 50% of shingles patients aged 60+ who aren’t treated, the pain can last for months or years.
 Such individuals have post-herpetic neuralgia (PHN), the term given for when shingles damages the skin’s nerves.

 What Is the Best CBD Oil Dosage for Shingles?

 At present, there are no established guidelines on CBD dosage for any purpose.
-However, we recommend using a small amount of CBD to see how it impacts your body.
-Once you are happy that there are no adverse effects, you can gradually increase the dosage until you feel an effect.
-Using 1-6mg of CBD per 10 pounds of body weight is a ballpark figure for those seeking further guidance.
+However, we recommend using a small amount of CBD to see how it impacts the body.
+One can gradually increase the dosage until they feel noticeable benefits after determining that there are no adverse effects.

 How to Take CBD Oil for Shingles?

 There are many forms of CBD, though most people who use it for shingles prefer a topical product like a balm or cream.
 They feel it provides a more immediate effect on a target area than orally consumed CBD.
 Using a topical is as easy as rubbing it into the skin in a specific area.